SHORTLIST

 ICONIC FOOTSTEPS See the fairways and greens at the birthplace of golf, where legendary players of the Scottish game made history in the university town of St. Andrews.

-Day 6 - INVERNESS.
+INVERNESS.
 HIGHLANDS EXCURSION

 TOUR HIGHLIGHT

 HISTORIC SPOT Perched in the Northern Highlands overlooking the Moray Firth is Dunrobin Castle, the historic home of the Earls and Dukes of Sutherland.
-One of the oldest continuously inhabited "Scottish great houses," the castle evokes images of a French chateau with towering spires and grand gardens inspired by the Palace of Versailles.
+One of the oldest continuously inhabited “Scottish great houses,” the castle evokes images of a French château with towering spires and grand gardens inspired by the Palace of Versailles.

-Day 8 - THURSO.
+THURSO.
 EXCURSION TO THE ORKNEY ISLANDS

 Breathtaking Views & Brews

-ORKNEY ISLANDS Sightseeing includes Old Man of Hoy, Skara Brae and Skaill House, the Ring of Brodgar, and Kirkwall.
-[LF] Enjoy a guided tour of The Orkney Brewery with a light lunch at the brewery's Tasting Hall cafe.
-Return to the mainland by ferry in the late afternoon.
-(B,L,D) 47 mi / 76 km
+A fascinating day full of adventure.
+Head by ferry to the Orkney Islands for a day’s sightseeing including the Old Man of Hoy, Skara Brae and Skaill House, the Ring of Brodgar and Kirkwall.
+Enjoy a [LF] guided tour of the Orkney Brewery with a light lunch at the Tasting Hall café, before taking the return ferry back to the mainland in the late afternoon.
+(B,L,D)

-LOCAL FAVOURITE
+LOCAL FAVORITE

 LEGENDS & LORE Orcadian water, the best malt, hops, and yeast are the only four ingredients of hand-crafted ales such as Orkney Dark Island, Northern Light and the world-famous Skull Splitter named after a vicious Orkney Earl.
 Join a guided tour of the brewery and learn the traditions of beer making and a long, long history of brewing quality ales.

-Day 9 - THURSO-ULLAPOOL-ISLE OF SKYE
+THURSO–ULLAPOOL–ISLE OF SKYE

 Scottish Fish Stories

-LOCAL FAVOURITE
+LOCAL FAVORITE

-LOCAL TASTES Walk along the whitewashed cottages with views of lovely Loch Broom in the charming harbour town of Ullapool.
+LOCAL TASTES Walk along the whitewashed cottages with views of lovely Loch Broom in the charming harbor town of Ullapool.
 Feast on traditional fish and chips, a Scottish specialty that never fails to satisfy.

-Day 10 - ISLE OF SKYE
+ISLE OF SKYE

 Sea & Skye